 If raw isn’t your thing, then look for foods that limit synthetic additives, and offer nutrition from nutrient-dense ingredients like fresh meats, organs, and produce.
 Try to avoid carb-heavy diets for cats.
 After all, they are carnivores and are best at getting nutrients from animal protein.

-Here are a few of our favourite natural brands for cats:
+Here are a few of our favorite natural brands for cats:

-Another way to promote healthier skin and coat and reduce cat dandruff and dander is to look for foods that add fish oils and other omega 3 fatty acids.
+Another way to promote healthier skin and coat and reduce cat dandruff and dander is to look for cat food that adds fish oils and other omega-3 fatty acids.
 You can also add them yourself, too.
-Look for wild caught fish oils like salmon, cod liver, and sardines.
+Look for wild-caught fish oils like salmon, cod liver, and sardines.

-Bathing is required much less frequently in cats than in dogs.
-This is partially because dogs often don’t mind being a little dirty, but also because cats have more sensitive skin.
-Over bathing your cat can limit healthy oil production and alter their skin’s pH balance.
+Bathing is required much less frequently in overweight cats than in dogs.
+This is partly because dogs often don’t mind being a little dirty, but also because overweight cats have more sensitive skin.
+Over-bathing your cat can limit healthy oil production and alter its skin’s pH balance.

 Most cats enjoy being brushed, so it’s often a quick and stress-free routine.
-Try to brush your cat a couple times per week with a simple slicker brush for best results.
+Try to brush your cat a couple of times per week with a simple slicker brush for the best results.

 Cats are very sensitive to their environments.
 Skin and coat issues are often exacerbated by chemicals and poor air quality.
 Things like cigarette smoke, chemical cleaners, air fresheners, and even perfumes can irritate their skin.

 Humidity is also a factor.
 Just like our own skin, seasonal changes and extreme climates can upset your cat’s sensitive skin.
 Heaters, furnaces, fireplaces, and hot arid climates all suck moisture from your cat.

 Avoid using harsh chemicals around your cat and make sure your house is well-ventilated.
 An air purifier is an excellent option for small spaces, especially over winter when our windows stay closed 24/7.